HOCKEY NETCAM®

 As mentioned above, a Level to try to insure the Netcam is level so that all hockey net bars are aligned properly.

-Razor blade or saw to cut the padding on the center post.
+Razor blade to cut the padding on the center post.
 DO NOT cut the white covering, but rather peel the covering back and cut the black foam pipe wrap.
-Or simply push all the padding up and attach your super clamp beneath where the padding starts.
+Or simply push all the padding up and attach your super clamp beneath where the padding ends.

 Wrench to tighten all parts: (1)The super clamp to the center post, (2) the super clamp to the ball clamp, and (3) the ball clamp itself.
 Because of the proximity to the base, we have shortened the ball clamp toggle so that the toggle will twist without interference.